sarahdayan/frontstuff/_posts/2017-08-12-a-better-way-to-perform-multiple-comparisons-in-javascript.md

 }
 {% endhighlight %}

-Instead of repeating our search value/variable, we're using Javascript's native `Array.prototype.indexOf()` method to see if it exists in an array of values. `indexOf()` returns the value's position, so we only have to make sure the result is different from `-1` (which is what `indexOf()` returns if the value isn't found).
+Instead of repeating our search value/variable, we're using JavaScript's native `Array.prototype.indexOf()` method to see if it exists in an array of values. `indexOf()` returns the value's position, so we only have to make sure the result is different from `-1` (which is what `indexOf()` returns if the value isn't found).

 This method is a lot clearer, more elegant, legible and DRY.
 It's also a lot more **convenient**.
 In real-life projects you usually get lists of values from API calls or database requests, which come as an array or can easily be turned into one.
 It's much smarter for you to use this method than loop over every value and match it against your string.